harris-junseo-lee/harris-junseo-lee.github.io/_pages/publications.md

 ---
 - [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko) provides a complete list of publications, sortable by date or citation count.
 - Co-first authors with equal contributions are marked with an asterisk (✻).
-- Alphabetical author ordering, as commonly used in theoretical computer science, is indicated by (α–β).
+- Alphabetical author ordering, standard in theoretical computer science, is indicated by a dagger symbol (†).
 - Selected publications are labeled with :books:.

 ---